 That's just 5,000 miles more than the nonstop from the U.S. to the Middle East – despite the fact that you're tacking on another 10-hour flight in business class!

 The best time to splurge for business class is on a long flight where you can soak in the luxury and get a good night's sleep.
 You'll be hard-pressed to find much more bang for your buck than the long journey to South Africa – or anywhere else in Africa.

-Read more: Our full review of Qsuites on the flight from Dallas-Fort Worth (DFW) to Doha (DOH).
+Read our full review of Qsuites on the flight from Dallas-Fort Worth (DFW) to Doha (DOH).

-How to Do It: Those AA miles will come in handy again.
+How to Do It: Those AA miles will come in handy.

-Between the AAdvantage Aviator Red World Elite Mastercard and Citi AAdvantage Platinum Select Card, you could quickly rack up 100,000 AAdvantage miles.
+Between the AAdvantage Aviator Red World Elite Mastercard and Citi® / AAdvantage® Platinum Select® World Elite Mastercard®, you could quickly rack up 100,000 AAdvantage miles.
 And that's more than enough to make these incredible flights happen.